voxel51/fiftyone-teams-app-deploy/helm/docs/configuring-proxies.md

 # Configuring Proxies

 FiftyOne Teams supports routing traffic through proxy servers.

+The `NO_PROXY`, `no_proxy`, and `GLOBAL_AGENT_NO_PROXY` values must include the
+Kubernetes service names that may communicate without going through a proxy server.
+By default, these service names are

+- `fiftyone-app`
+- `teams-app`
+- `teams-api`
+- `teams-cas`

+This list may also include `teams-plugins` if you have enabled a dedicated plugins service.

+If the service names were overridden in `*.service.name`, use the override values instead.

 To configure this, set the following environment variables on

 1. All pods, in the environment (`*.env`):